nickdunn/form-controls/README.markdown

 	<xsl:import href="../utilities/form-controls.xsl"/>

 Form Controls uses some functions not available to XSLT 1.0, therefore you will need to have the [EXSLT library](http://exslt.org/) installed (you should do already) and you will need to add the EXSLT namespace to your page.
-Additionally Form Controls adds all templates and variables to `form` namespace so as not to class with other templates in your website.
-After including these two required namespaces your page `stylesheet` element should look something like this:
+Additionally Form Controls adds all templates and variables to `form` namespace so as not to clash with other templates in your site.
+After including these two namespaces, your page `stylesheet` element should look something like this:

 	<xsl:stylesheet	version="1.0"
 		xmlns:xsl="http://www.w3.org/1999/XSL/Transform"